-What to do on the island of La Graciosa: beaches, hikes and ferry
+What to do on La Graciosa: beaches, hikes, and ferry travel

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

-Before planning my trip to Lanzarote, I’ll admit I didn’t know Isla Graciosa at all.
-While doing my research and itinerary, I realized that travelers loved the island and that it’s worth the trip.
-So I decided to add it to the things to do in Lanzarote (it’s exactly 2 km away).
-I didn’t really know what to expect when going there, I hadn’t looked at any photos to keep the surprise effect.
-I only knew that we couldn’t take our own car on the ferry and that we had to get around either by bike or on foot.
-I told myself it would be nice to circle the island on a one-day hike.
-But once I got there, I quickly changed my tune haha.
+Before planning my trip to Lanzarote, I’ll admit that I knew almost nothing about La Graciosa.
+As I researched the island and put together my itinerary, I realized how much travelers loved it and how worthwhile the trip seemed.
+So I decided to add it to my list of things to do in Lanzarote (it lies just off Lanzarote’s northern coast).
+I wasn’t quite sure what to expect, as I had deliberately avoided looking at photos so I could keep the element of surprise.
+All I knew was that we couldn’t take our own car on the ferry and would need to explore either by bike or on foot.
+I thought it might be fun to walk around the island in a single day—but once I arrived, I quickly changed my mind, haha.

-At first glance, I was already curious to see more… and I can tell you I wasn’t disappointed.
-Without keeping you in suspense, in my eyes, if you come to Lanzarote, you absolutely must take a tour of the island of La Graciosa.
-It’s truly a one-of-a-kind desert paradise!
+From the moment I arrived, I was eager to see more—and I certainly wasn’t disappointed.
+I won’t keep you in suspense: in my opinion, anyone visiting Lanzarote should make time for a tour of the island of La Graciosa.
+It truly feels like a one-of-a-kind desert paradise!

-What to do in La Graciosa: top must-sees
+What to do on La Graciosa: the must-see places

 Playa de las Conchas

-I’d been warned that Playa de las Conchas was the most beautiful beach on La Graciosa and I have to say it’s just stunning and impressive.
-You’re on a long stretch of golden sand, in a natural, wild vibe with nothing developed.
+I had been told that Playa de las Conchas was the most beautiful beach on La Graciosa, and I have to say that it lived up to the hype.
+A long stretch of golden sand unfolds in a completely wild, undeveloped setting.
 And from the beach, you get a superb view of the neighboring islets, Montaña Clara and Alegranza.
 Back in the day, these two islets were inhabited by six families who came to La Graciosa in the 80s.

-However, even if you’re tempted to swim, swimming is currently prohibited.
-The flag is always red.
-It has become too dangerous because of the currents… And yes, seeing the size and force of the waves is impressive.
+However tempting the water may look, swimming is strongly discouraged here because of the powerful currents and waves.
+Conditions can be dangerous, and a red flag is often displayed.
+The size and force of the surf are impressive in their own right.
 Also, there are no bars, sunbeds or tourists here, just the sound of the waves and an unspoiled setting.
 That’s what makes the charm and beauty of Playa de las Conchas.
 If you love photography, you’ll be thrilled—the contrast between the blue water, golden sand and red volcanoes is unique!

-To reach this wild, idyllic setting, count 2 hours on foot or 45 minutes by bike from Caleta de Sebo.
+To reach this wild setting, allow around two hours on foot or roughly 45 minutes by bike from Caleta de Sebo.
 The road is very rocky and there’s not a single bit of shade, so if you’re doing it on foot or by bike, be sure to bring water and a cap.
 It’s really essential—even if 45 minutes or 2 hours sounds short, out there it quickly feels long.
 We ran into some people who’d left with nothing, and we stopped with our guide to give them water.
 By the way, if, like me, you choose the 4×4 tour, Playa de las Conchas is of course part of the route!

 Playa La Francesa & La Cocina / Montaña Amarilla

-The first beach that deserves a photo stop and even a swim (when I went, the water was calm because it’s protected by a natural bay and you can stand for quite a while): Playa La Francesa.
+The first beach worth stopping at for photos—and perhaps a swim (when I went, the water was calm because it’s protected by a natural bay and you can stand for quite a while): Playa La Francesa.
 I did the south on foot, and this beach was a 35-minute walk from Caleta de Sebo.
 So it’s perfectly accessible, even if you have to walk in sand and rocks and there’s still no shade.
-On my end, it was cloudy at the time but windy, so it was more bearable than in full sun.
-Didn’t stop me from getting a sunburn though haha.
-On site, the sand is fine, the water is a good temperature (77°F/25°C), it’s really pleasant and still very calm.
+When I visited, it was cloudy and windy, which made the walk more comfortable than it would have been in full sun.
+That still didn’t stop me from getting sunburned, though, haha.
+The sand is fine, the water was pleasantly warm at around 77°F/25°C, and the bay felt wonderfully calm.

-What’s more, it’s one of the only beaches where you can swim safely on La Graciosa.
-You might as well take the opportunity for a swim-and-chill stop to cool off and then continue on your way.
+It is also one of the more sheltered beaches on La Graciosa, making it a good place to stop for a swim when conditions allow.
+Take the opportunity to cool off, relax for a while, and then continue on your way.
 The water is transparent, you’ll see little fish under your feet, since it takes a while before you’re fully immersed.
 To give you even more details about the scenery, in the background you’ll see a few small boats and especially the coasts of Lanzarote.

 If you continue further south, you’ll come across Playa La Cocina, at the foot of Montaña Amarilla (Yellow Mountain).
 Here, what stands out is the contrast between the ochre rock, the light sand and the turquoise water.
 If you want the best view, you can climb part of Montaña Amarilla—you’ll get several beautiful viewpoints.